THE108/web/README.md

 # gocraft/web [![GoDoc](https://godoc.org/github.com/gocraft/web?status.png)](https://godoc.org/github.com/gocraft/web)

+Fork of gocraft/web with additional helpers:
+  - WriteJson method in ResponseWriter

 gocraft/web is a Go mux and middleware package.
 We deal with casting and reflection so YOUR code can be statically typed.
 And we're fast.